PhucBe/ecommerce-sales-analytics-pipeline/README.md

-# 🏗️ Data Warehouse & Mart Build: Production ETL Pipeline
+# 🏗️ E-Commerce Sales Analytics Pipeline

-An end-to-end data engineering pipeline that transforms raw CSV files from Brazilian E-Commerce Public Dataset by Olist into a normalized star schema data warehouse, then builds analytical data marts.
+An end-to-end data engineering capstone project that generates synthetic e-commerce data from a Mock API, ingests it into PostgreSQL raw tables, transforms it with dbt across staging, snapshots, core, and marts layers, then serves business-ready analytics dashboards in Metabase.

 ![Data Pipeline Architecture](docs/screenshots/0.png)